mattxlee/config_nvim/README.md

 There are two branches: main, lsp.

-* main - The branch contains the config files without any LSP support.
+* main - The branch contains the config files without any LSP support but treesitter is installed.

 * lsp - The branch contains the config files with LSP and treesitter support.